 When combined with antidiabetic medications (which also lower blood glucose levels), Lion's mane powder, fruiting bodies, or supplements could cause blood sugar levels to drop dangerously low.
 This may be a cause of concern as severe hypoglycemia can cause injuries, accidents, and coma and may even prove fatal.

 You can still take Lion's Mane supplements while using antidiabetic medications.
-But you must work closely with your healthcare provider to adjust dosing, timing, and blood sugar monitoring—this will help you avoid Lion's mane side effects.
+But you must work closely with your healthcare provider to adjust dosing, timing, and blood sugar monitoring—this will help you avoid Lion's Mane side effects.

 Below are some of the most common diabetes medications used in the United States that may cause Lion's mane interactions: